douglaswdhein/douglaswdhein/README.md

 # ➖ Hello, my name is Douglas!

-## I'm a web developer passionate about technology.
+## I'm a frontend developer passionate about technology.

 <br />